Program Management

 Step 5 – Report Research Findings

 The final step is to report the research findings to those who need the data to make decisions.
-The findings should be presented in a comprehensible format so that they can be readily used in the decision-making process.
+The findings should be presented in an understandable format so that they can be readily used in the decision-making process.
 In addition, an oral presentation should be made to management using tables, figures, and graphs to enhance clarity and impact.

 Research Reporting Formats: